technomancy/bussard/manual.md

 Any type can have a `color` field set to customize its color.
 See the default configuration file for an example.

+The `values` can also include functions instead of strings.
+The function will be passed the ship table.

 ### Upgrades

 Certain stations will sell you upgrades to your ship.
 These can either